rohberg/volto-slate-glossary/README.md

 Install Plone Add-On [collective.glossary](https://github.com/collective/collective.glossary) in your backend.

 User can opt-out by setting glossarytooltips to false.
-Add a member field *glossarytooltips*.
+Add a boolean member field *glossarytooltips* for it.

-This add-on requires Volto with Slate.
+This add-on requires Volto with Slate editor.
 Be sure to upgrade to Volto >= 16.0.0-alpha.15.